KittyCAD/documentation/content/pages/docs/cli/manual/kittycad_config_set.md

 ---
-title: 'kittycad config set'
+title: "kittycad config set"
-excerpt: 'Update configuration with a value for the given key.'
+excerpt: "Update configuration with a value for the given key."
+layout: manual
 ---

 Update configuration with a value for the given key.